Navigating the Super Admin dashboard

 You can log in as super admin through the same login screen as for regular community users, accessible by navigating to the main Terrastories server URL (such as https://our.terrastories.app).
 If you are logged in as a community user already, you need to first log out.

 Once you have logged in with a super admin credential, you will access the super admin dashboard.
 At this time, there are only a few dashboard views available to super admins.
-The two that will be discussed in this guide are Metrics and Communities.
+The three that will be discussed in this guide are Metrics, Communities, and Features.

 The metrics dashboard provides an aggregate of all communities, stories, places, speakers, and users on the server.
 This can be used by the administrator of the server to keep track of, and report on, the data being provisioned by their Terrastories server.